16 Incredible High Viewpoints Around The World

 2. Bangkok Lebua Sky Bar

 One of the more recent viewpoints I've seen!
-In Bangkok I met up with a couple friends I made in Thailand at the Sky Bar (where they filmed a scene in The Hangover 2 movie).
+In Bangkok I met up with a couple friends I made in Thailand at the Sky Bar.
+This is also where they filmed a scene in The Hangover 2.